 - Tigernut flour or almond flour: tigernut flour is a nut free alternative, but you can use almond flour if you tolerate it.

-- Tapioca starch or arrowroot starch: starch is used in several components of this recipe and is used to help thicken the cheesecake batter.
+- Arrowroot or tapioca starch: starch is used in several components of this recipe and is used to help thicken the cheesecake batter.

 - Coconut oil or butter: either will work for the crust/crumble.